 What are varicose veins?

-Varicose veins are enlarged veins that have become distended or swollen and the valves which move blood to the heart cannot close properly and start to leak.
+Varicose veins are enlarged veins that have become distended or swollen and the valves that move blood to the heart cannot close properly and start to leak.
 Blood that should be pushed back to the heart leaks downward, pooling in the lower extremities of the body and causing the veins to bulge.
-People who sit or stand in one position for long periods of time, sit with their legs crossed, or who do not exercise are prone to varicose veins.
+People who sit or stand in one position for long periods of time, sit with their legs crossed or who do not exercise are prone to varicose veins.

-Although varicose veins are not considered serious, in some cases, varicose veins can signal a blockage in the deeper veins.
+Although varicose veins are not considered serious, in some cases varicose veins can signal a blockage in the deeper veins.
 This condition, called deep vein thrombosis, requires evaluation and possible treatment.

-Signs of venous problems include:
+Signs of varicose veins and venous problems include:

 - Appearance of blue or purple spider vein configurations under the skin